-I write a weekly newsletter that comes out every Friday morning called Finkel’s Fast Five and usually three out of four weeks during the month I recommend a book.
+I write a weekly newsletter that comes out every Friday morning called Books & Biceps and usually three out of four weeks during the month I recommend a book.
 Regular readers know I have a job, I write two books a year, I have two kids, I coach, I have a dog, I meathead out at 5AM in my garage gym every morning…basically, I’m as busy as your average dude these days.

 Since the newsletter grows at a decent clip week-to-week, I’d say once a month I get an e-mail from a new reader asking how I find time to finish so many books (FYI: I know people who read twice as much – it’s all relative).